X-ray: Gamma rays

 There is no consensus for a definition distinguishing between X-rays and gamma rays.
 One common practice is to distinguish between the two types of radiation based on their source: X-rays are emitted by electron deexcitation, while gamma rays are emitted by the decay of atomic nuclei.
 This definition has some limitations.
-For example, since there is overlap in the energy ranges of gamma and x-rays, if the origin of a photon is not known, it might not be clear whether to classify the photon as a either.
+For example, since there is overlap in the energy ranges of gamma and x-rays, if the origin of a photon is not known, it might not be clear what to classify the photon as.
 Another practice is to distinguish X- and gamma radiation on the basis of wavelength (or, equivalently, frequency or photon energy), with radiation shorter than some arbitrary wavelength, such as 10^{−11} m (0.1 Å), defined as gamma radiation.
 This criterion assigns a photon to an unambiguous category, but is only possible if wavelength is known.
 (Some measurement techniques do not distinguish between detected wavelengths.)
 However, these two definitions often coincide since the electromagnetic radiation emitted by X-ray tubes generally has a longer wavelength and lower photon energy than the radiation emitted by radioactive nuclei.
 Occasionally, one term or the other is used in specific contexts due to historical precedent, based on measurement (detection) technique, or based on their intended use rather than their wavelength or source.

 Thus, gamma-rays generated for medical and industrial uses, for example radiotherapy, in the ranges of 6–20 MeV, can in this context also be referred to as X-rays.